-The Company assess the carrying values of its respective long-lived assets whenever events or changes in circumstances indicate that the carrying amounts of these assets may not be fully recoverable.
+The Company assesses the carrying values of its respective long-lived assets whenever events or changes in circumstances indicate that the carrying amounts of these assets may not be fully recoverable.
 As discussed in Note 2 to the consolidated financial statements, recoverability of the assets is measured by comparison of the carrying amount of the asset to the estimated future undiscounted cash flows.
 In order to review its assets for recoverability, the Company considers current market conditions, as well as its intent with respect to the holding or disposing of the asset.
-Investment properties held and used, net as of December 31, 2020 was \$1.047 billion, or 89% of total assets.
+Investment properties held and used, net as of December 31, 2021 was \$1.016 billion, or 90% of total assets.